-The 90-credit ASMB degree provides students with indepth training in a diverse range of subjects encountered in today's music industry.
+The 90-credit ASMB degree provides students with in-depth training in a diverse range of subjects encountered in today's music industry.
 In addition to courses in entertainment law, music publishing and licensing, record labels, distribution, and personal management, our Associate of Science degree also includes music industry history, international music publishing, accounting and finance, marketing, and visual media.

 During the course of six quarters, students partake in two internships as well as music courses covering song structure, recording & production, and critical listening skills.
-MI Music Business instructors share real-world basis.
-Accepted applicants will be notified by mail and/ or telephone.
-Applicants who are not accepted will be notified by mail.
+MI Music Business instructors share real-world experience earned from working with major artists & record label executives; music supervisors for film & TV; publishing consultants; and media outlets.
+Our Associate of Science in Music Business degree prepares students to work as music industry professionals in various areas, including (but not limited to) record labels, music publishing, artist management, touring, and entrepreneurship.